PistonDevelopers/Piston-Tutorials/getting-started/readme.md

 touch Cargo.toml
 ```

-Now in your favorite editor, lets add project settings and dependencies to
+Now in your favorite editor, add project settings and dependencies to
 `Cargo.toml`.